microsoft/DroneRescue/README.md

 The implementation of our navigation controller is located in  the `DroneRescue` repo located in your local folder `<your user home>\Documents\DroneRescue\resources\search_sample.py`.

+> Suggestion: have a look to that code to see the basics to program a drone in Airsim

 Run it to start the default navigation task.
 You can run that file from any python editor, such as Visual Studio Code, or just open a powershell terminal in the repo folder and type:

 ```